 Increasing dehydration and permeability of the hair

-It is well known that UV radiation can cause hair damages such as loss of tensile strength and shine, embrittlement, split ends, and hair friction.
+It is well known that UV radiation can cause hair damage including loss of tensile strength and shine, embrittlement, split ends, and hair friction.
 These damages are induced by the decrease of hydration and the increase of permeability of your hair as a result of prolonged exposure to sunlight.
-During such exposure, noticeable shifts of the keratin structure in your hair can occur, including the amino acid, sterol, and fatty acid reactions.
+During such exposure, noticeable shifts of the keratin structure in your hair can occur, including amino acid, sterol, and fatty acid reactions.
 Therefore, severe disturbance among sulfur bridges, lipid decomposition, melanin reduction as well as countless micro-molecular destruction may arise, devastating hair strands from the core.

 Bleaching and degrading hair properties